-4.4 Where possible, after the initial review, the Council will write to you within 10 working days to indicate how we intend to proceed.
-The Council will tell you whether any initial enquiries have been made, whether further investigations will take place and, if not, why not.
+If a full investigation is required, the review will determine what form it should take and confirm which officer will act as the investigating manager.2 Dependent on the nature of the concern, investigations may be referred to or carried out in conjunction with relevant directorate management, Human Resources, Audit and Risk Management, External Audit, or the Police.
+4.3 Where possible, after the initial review, the officer who received your concerns will write to you within 10 working days to indicate how we intend to proceed.
+They will tell you whether any initial enquiries have been made; whether further investigations will take place; and, if not, why not